Warning: Using Cansema or Black Salve as a treatment for any type of cancer is NOT recommended.

 Note: If taken externally, skin cancer treatments are potentially very, very painful as the ingredients are passing through the skin.
 If taken internally, unless it is combined with certain other substances, it may cause stomach problems.
-Follow the safety instructions of the vendor very carefully.

 Amazon Black Topical Salve